In the realm of Grand Challenges to be had on two wheels, Colorado cycling events and century rides are renowned far and

 The Courage Classic in Summit Country raises money for Children's Hospital Colorado and the Tour de Steamboat, in Steamboat Springs of course, focuses on helping local, Routt County non-profits.
 Both attract thousands of riders each year without having to call upon the allure of intense pain.

 But if you are a person who enjoys throwing yourself uphill and accumulating big numbers in cumulative elevation gain, these century rides are right up your hilly alley.

 There’s the Stonewall Century in La Veta, CO.
 102 miles, 7,500 feet of elevation gain, and the soul crushing backside of Cucharas Pass toward the end of the ride.
 The grade of this cruel climb includes a mile-long section exceeding 10 percent.

 The Park 2 Park Challenge rides in with more than 11,200 feet of climbing in its 100 miles of brutality each July, but if you want elevation without lots of distance, the The Broadmoor Cycle to the Summit will give you just that each August — 4,275 feet of climbing in 12.42 miles as you race up Pikes Peak.

 Clearly, Colorado’s cycling events and century rides attract hordes of cyclists wanting to test themselves on the steeps of the Rocky Mountains.
 But there are other century rides and bike events in Colorado that sing to the climbing soul without climbing a literal mountain.

-In fact, the 719 Ride in Colorado Springs is one of the most challenging single-day climbing events in Colorado.
+In fact, the 719 Ride in Colorado Springs is one of the most challenging single-day road cycling events in Colorado.
 With an Epic Climbing Score* of 127.82, there is no rest from the climbing.
 The amount of up is so ridiculous, it’s awesome!

 If you only do one bike event this year, you should choose the 719 Ride.
 It's a stunning experience.
 We recommend it 719%.